mohesu/combine-with-context/README.md

 - Designed for reliability, traceability, and ease of use in production environments.

 - **Multi-select**: Select any files and/or folders in VS Code Explorer.
-- **Re-save/Update last output**: Once you've created a paste file or ZIP archive, you can regenerate it later using the same selection without reselection files.
+- **Re-save/Update last output**: Once you've created a paste file or ZIP archive, you can regenerate it later using the same selection without reselecting files.
+A single **Update last output** command determines which format to rebuild based on your most recent save.
 - **LLM-friendly Markdown**: Each file block is clearly marked (with path, code block, timestamp); optional file tree and type-wise analysis.
 - **Smart filtering**: Excludes binary files, images, large/empty files, and recognizes `.gitignore`.
+  If you explicitly select a file or folder, it will be processed even if its parent directory is ignored by `.gitignore`.
+Recognized file types (via the Markdown mapping) are always included.
 - **Content compression**: Minifies code (trim whitespace, remove comments for JS/TS, Python, CSS) when enabled.
 - **Symlink handling**: Configurable to skip or resolve symlinks.
 - **User configuration**: Change output file, folder, append/overwrite, excludes, separators, etc., via settings.